samandalib/forkery/Docs/INDEX.md

-# 📚 Pistachio Extension - Documentation Index
+# 📚 Pistachio Vibe Extension - Documentation Index

-Welcome to the comprehensive documentation for **Pistachio: Visual App Creation for Everyone**.
+Welcome to the comprehensive documentation for **Pistachio Vibe: Visual App Creation for Everyone**.
 This folder contains all the documentation needed to understand, develop, test, and use the extension.

 ## 📁 **Documentation Organization**